 Next, navigate to the Logs Menu (screenshot shown below) by entering: Settings / Panel / Logs.
-Select the option 'Download to USB' to begin downloading logs to the USB drive.
+Select the option 'Download to USB'.
+There are two choices.
+Select the most applicable option to begin downloading logs to the USB drive.
 This may take several minutes, depending on how many logs are being downloaded.

-NOTE: While logs are being downloaded to the USB drive, the display panel's functionality is limited and will not operate as an LMI or Non-LMI system component.
+NOTE: While logs are being downloaded to the USB drive, the display panel's functionality is limited and will not operate as an LMI or system component.